HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  This answer depends on how we prefer to create UI layouts.
-Here's what I would answer:
+  The answer depends on your preference for creating UI layouts.
+Here is how I would approach it:

   >I like to create them in code because it gives me more flexibility and control over the layout and can be useful for more complex and dynamic UIs.
 However, creating UI layouts in code can be more time-consuming, and you have to be tidy enough to avoid disorganized UI code that can lead to confusion with the team.
 Keep in mind that, if we use UIKit, there is no way to have a visual representation of what the final UI will be at runtime, so it's important to the code clean and organized.
   </details>